5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Errors_And_Signals_And_Traps2.md

 Be warned.
 Use SIGKILL as a last resort.

 ## A clean_up Function
-You had better create function that you want to do when program is finished.
+You had better create function in which multiple commands you want to execute when program is finished and pass it arg of The tra

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjI0MjQyNzQsLTY5NjA3MzIzOV19
+eyJoaXN0b3J5IjpbLTEzNzIwMTA1MSwtNjk2MDczMjM5XX0=
 -->